ICPO: Intrinsic Confidence-Driven Group Relative Preference Optimization for Efficient Reinforcement Learning: Experiments

 \subsection{Analysis of ICPO}

 \textbf{(1) Beyond Binary Rewards: Providing Continuous Optimization Signals}.
-We filtered the training data, keeping only samples where all instances were entirely correct or entirely incorrect, and used them as coarse-grained reward training set.
+We filtered the training data, keeping only samples where all instances were entirely correct or entirely incorrect, and used them as extremely sparse reward training set.
 As shown in Table~\ref{tab2}, compared to GRPO, ICPO still effectively explores under complete reward sparsity: it progressively identifies high-potential response paths and ultimately achieves stable performance gains.
 In contrast, GRPO, lacking fine-grained feedback, fails to pinpoint accurate policy update directions, resulting in stagnant or even deteriorating performance.
-These findings confirm that ICPO, through implicit contrastive modeling, effectively mitigates the exploration-exploitation dilemma in extreme coarse-grained reward settings, offering a viable optimization approach for scenarios without explicit preference labels.
+These findings confirm that ICPO, through implicit contrastive modeling, effectively mitigates the exploration-exploitation dilemma in extremely sparse reward settings, offering a viable optimization approach for scenarios without explicit preference labels.

 \textbf{(2) Correcting Reward Bias: Guiding Toward the Right Optimization Direction}.
 Figure~\ref{fig4} compares the performance of ICPO and vanilla GRPO on noisy reward scenarios.
 In scenarios without precise verification tools, LLMs automatically generate reward signals.
 However, due to LLMs' inherent uncertainty or hallucination issues, these rewards are often noisy and may even unfairly assign low scores to high-quality outputs due to assessment model bias.
 To validate the effectiveness of ICPO in such contexts, we randomly selected 40\% of the training data in each update round and injected random noise into their rewards to simulate this scenario.
 The experimental results demonstrate that ICPO, leveraging its intrinsic confidence-driven mechanism, effectively decouples the strong dependency between policy confidence and external rewards, maintaining positive reinforcement for high-potential responses and enabling effective learning even when external rewards are distorted.
 In contrast, GRPO, lacking accurate advantage signals, experiences a sharp increase in estimation variance, leading to rapid misalignment of policy update directions and severe performance degradation.
 These findings further corroborate the effectiveness of ICPO in mitigating reward noise.